Superconductivity Near a Quantum Critical Point: Bounds on the Transition Temperature in the $\gamma$-Model: Introduction

 This phonon-mediated paradigm reigned until 1986, with the discovery of high-$T_c$ superconductivity in cuprates by Bednorz and Müller \cite{Bednorz1986}.
 The transition temperatures observed (eventually exceeding 130 K) were far beyond what was believed possible within the phonon-mediated Eliashberg framework \cite{Schilling1993,Scalapino1995}.
 This discovery ushered in the era of unconventional superconductivity.
 These materials, and subsequently others like iron-based pnictides \cite{Kamihara2008} and heavy-fermion compounds \cite{Stewart1984}, share a common trait: superconductivity often emerges on the border of another ordered phase, typically antiferromagnetism.
 This proximity to a magnetic phase suggests a different pairing mechanism.
 Instead of phonons, the glue binding the Cooper pairs is thought to be the collective fluctuations of the competing order.
 When this competing order (e.g., magnetism) is tuned to zero temperature by a non-thermal parameter (like pressure, doping, or magnetic field), a Quantum Critical Point (QCP) is realized \cite{Hertz1976}.
 At a QCP, the system is dominated by scale-invariant quantum fluctuations.
 These gapless, critical fluctuations (e.g., spin fluctuations) provide a powerful, universal pairing interaction \cite{Monthoux1992,Scalapino2012}.

 This new paradigm presents profound theoretical challenges.
 The pairing interaction is no longer gapped.
-There is no large energy scale separation that allowed for the Copper logarithm to be the major contribution.
+There is no large energy scale separation that allowed for the Cooper logarithm to be the major contribution.
 The bosonic mode cannot be regarded as slow, causing a breakdown of Migdal's theorem, which is fundamental to Eliashberg theory.
 The system's normal state is often a "strange metal" or non-Fermi liquid, lacking the well-defined quasiparticles that form the basis of BCS \cite{Chubukov2020}.
 The so-called "gamma model" (or $\gamma$-model) has emerged as a key theoretical framework to address this regime \cite{abanovnormal,MoonChubukov2010,paper1,paper2,paper3,paper4,paper5,paper6}.
 It simplifies the problem by modelling the pairing interaction mediated by these critical fluctuations with a phenomenological, singular frequency dependence: $V(\Omega) \propto 1/|\Omega|^\gamma$.
 The exponent $\gamma$ parameterizes the nature of the critical fluctuations.
 This model allows for a focused study of how a singular interaction gives rise to superconductivity and determines $T_c$, bridging the gap between quantum criticality and pairing.
 For a list of quantum-critical materials that are effectively described by the \( \gamma \)-model, we refer the reader to \cite{paper1}.

+Alongside these developments in quantum critical pairing, the calculation of bounds on the transition temperature, $T_c$, has emerged as a general area of investigation within electron-boson models.
+Recent studies have primarily focused on establishing these limits within standard Eliashberg and electron-phonon frameworks.
+For instance, \cite{Esterlis2018} derived bounds on $T_c$ by constraining the pairing vertex, while subsequent works have evaluated upper limits in the strong-coupling regime \cite{Gnezdilov2025} and provided analytical constraints within Eliashberg–McMillan theory \cite{Sadovskii2024, Sadovskii2025}.
+Here, we focus exclusively on evaluating the upper and lower bounds of $T_c$ within the specific mathematical structure of the $\gamma$ model, determining how its unique, generalized scaling features dictate the limits of the transition temperature.